lydiahallie/javascript-questions/README.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: B
+#### Answer: A

-All objects have prototypes, except for the **base object**.
-The base object is the object created by the user, or an object that is created using the `new` keyword.
-The base object has access to some methods and properties, such as `.toString`.
-This is the reason why you can use built-in JavaScript methods!
-All of such methods are available on the prototype.
-Although JavaScript can't find it directly on your object, it goes down the prototype chain and finds it there, which makes it accessible for you.
+All objects in JavaScript, whether created by users, or even the built-in **Object** object, have prototypes.
+The prototype chain begins with the Object.prototype object, which serves as the base class for all objects.
+This base prototype contains common methods and properties that are inherited by all objects.
+When JavaScript can't find a property or method directly on an object, it searches up the prototype chain to locate and access it.

 </p>
 </details>